-My name is Lara and today we are talking about an important issue that impacts women across the globe... and most aren’t even aware of this insidious problem!
+My name is Lara and today we are talking about an important issue that impacts women across the globe... parabens in your beauty products!

 Our discussion today is about how many of the daily self care products we use contain something called parabens.
 Which ones?
 Well, your favorite moisturizer, night cream, makeup remover and even your mascara may contain this chemical preservative.

 Sounds harmless enough, right?
 Think again...

 The "parabens" in our conversation today does not mean "happy birthday" in Portuguese!

 The "parabens" that we are discussing are a group of synthetic compounds commonly used as preservatives in a wide range of health, beauty and personal care products.

 Parabens are not only found in cosmetics but also shampoo, toothpaste and other personal care products that we use every day.
 Parabens go by many names including:

 One problem is that parabens mimic estrogen and have been linked to breast cancer risk among other serious health problems!